 To be eligible for funding, your program should have a goal to improve health outcomes, and fit within one of the following categories:

-Occasionally, the Board considers larger multi-year initiatives, including capital campaigns.
-Funding is up to $100,000 and includes a multi-year partnership.
+Occasionally, the Board considers larger multi-year initiatives, most often including capital campaigns.
+Funding is up to $100,000 and includes a multi-year agreement.

 Keep in mind that the board meets only 4 times each year.
 If your project has a planned start date, make sure that you submit your proposal early.